richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 https://www.raspberrypi.com/software/

-Use v2.0.7 or higher only.
+Use Raspberry Pi Imager v2.0.7 or higher only, as lower versions have issues.

 Insert your microSD card and select: